 This is truly beautiful work.
 It is reminiscent of the work of William Blake.
 You are one of only two western women who have completed an authentic alchemical journey as well as recording it, you must get it published.

 Cindy has seen and drawn a whole intricate cosmology, including the unfolding of beings in the process of creation, that are remarkably like Julia Sets, whilst her writings bear an uncanny resemblance to the ‘Implicate Order’ of physicist David Bohm.
-Chris featured my work on his own web site.

 Professor Chris Clarke